tiabas/oauth2-client/README.md

 the developer some degree of flexibility in generating the URLs and requests needed to authorize an OAuth 2.0 application.

-For more about the standard, take a look at the http://tools.ietf.org/html/rfc6749
+For more about the standard, take a look at http://tools.ietf.org/html/rfc6749

 ## Installation
 Download the library and include the its location in your Gemfile